wazo-platform/wazo-doc/source/administration/fax/fax.rst

 Fax detection
 =============

 XiVO **does not currently support Fax Detection**.
-A workaround *for DAHDI trunk only* is described in the :ref:`fax-detection` section.
+A workaround is described in the :ref:`fax-detection` section.

 .. _fax-analog-gateway: